aaron-lebo/dissent/README.md

 =======
 ### What is this?

 This project comes from feelings of mine concerning Valve's Steam system and its related DRM, and for that matter, all DRM sytems.
-I mention Valve as they are relevant in terms of gaming.
-I also do not intend to be overly critical, as I own products on multiple platforms described within and as a whole think they do a very good job.
+I do not intend to be overly critical, as I own products on multiple platforms described within and as a whole think they do a very good job.

 Steam is Valve's video game/software distribution platform.
 Users can setup an account and then purchase games (or game licenses) and install the software for use on their computer.
 Quite a few of the titles include the optional DRM aspect which basically verifies that the user does indeed own a legit copy of the game.

 In many ways this is an improvement from the old system in which companies either didn't have software protection at all and had their software pirated like crazy, used CD keys which were easily hacked, or made sure that you had a physical CD in your computer.

 Consumers have accepted this system because digital distribution is convenient and cheap, but there are several losses for the consumer.
 Because games are tied to a Valve account, ultimately Valve has complete control, which can surface in issues such as accounts getting banned (although infrequently) and losing hundreds of dollars of games, or some long-term situation where Valve puts in place changes which are even more restrictive to the consumer.
-One other major aspect is this has more or less killed the reselling of games, which although was never important for computer games, is relevant to consoles and backlash was seen in Microsoft's short-lived attempts to use such a system for their Xbox One.
+One other major aspect is this has more or less killed the reselling of games, which although was never important for computer games, is relevant to consoles and backlash was seen in Microsoft's short-lived attempt to use such a system for their Xbox One.

 Valve has recently made their own strides towards a console-like system with Steam on Linux, which is exciting because it could finally eliminate the "Microsoft tax" that computer gamers pay, and allow much needed openness in the console space.
 However, I have major concerns that even though Valve has mostly been a benevolent dictator, they would very quickly because a monopoly in the space, and monopolies long-term limit innovation.